💻PROJECT #4.2: Simulation

 Step 2: Set Up Your HTML

-Create a simple HTML page with:
+🏗️ Create a simple HTML page with:

-- A title/header
+- A descriptive title/header (in an

-- A display area (like a
+element) - A display area (like a

 div